-SEAMING OPERATON
+SEAMING OPERATION

-As panels are installed, hand seam at each clip with hand crimper.
-Panels should be completely seamed with electric seamer as soon as possible.
+As panels are installed, hand crimp at each clip location with the hand crimper.
+Panels should be completely seamed with the electric seamer as soon as possible.

-Push locking arm down to lock hand crimper onto seam.
-If difficulty is encountered, check to make sure that hand crimper is properly aligned on seam.
+Push locking arm down to lock crimper onto seam.
+If difficulty is encountered, check to make sure that the hand crimper is properly alighned on seam.
 Do not force locking arm.

 Push crimping arm down to crimp panel.
-Return both the crimping arm and locking arm to the up position and remove tool from seam.
+Return both the crimping arm and locking arm to the up postion and remove tool from seam.